Windfarm Boat Trip

 Other Rampion Structures

-In addition to the turbines there is the met mast which has been installed in advance of the construction to monitor wind and sea conditions.
+In addition to the turbines a met mast was installed in 2012 in advance of the construction to monitor wind and sea conditions.

-All the turbines are connected into an offshore substation, which will raise the voltage for transmitting the electricity to shore via one of the two export cables.
+The turbines are connected into an offshore substation, which will raise the voltage for transmitting the electricity to shore via one of the export cables.
 The cables are a significant part of the project and nearly 16Km will be burried into the seabed for the windfarm.